-In order to identify the cause of the increase in cigarette consumption in Italy at the turn of the century, we use two complementary ways.
-The first is close in spirit to the Chow standard approach to structural breaks and assumes knowledge of information independent of the available data on the best date to partition the sample.
+knowledge of information independent of the available data on the best date to partition the sample.
 First we split the sample in two parts, taking the year 1894 as the separation (using contiguous years as the split changes nothing of substance), and we estimate equation (4) in the two shorter panels.
-The results of this exercise are shown in the second and third columns of Table 3.
+The results of this exercise are shown in the second and third columns of Table 4, next to column 1 which, for convenience, duplicates the first column of Table 3.
 The superscripts after a coefficient indicate whether it is significantly different from 0 (an asterisk), whether it is significantly different from the coefficient for the whole 1871-1913 period (a "+" sign, for columns 2 and 3), and whether the coefficients in the two subsamples are significantly different from each other (an "s" sign in the third column).
 The presence of several "+" and "s" superscripts does therefore indicate that from a statistical viewpoint there are some differences between the estimated equations for the first period and the second, and for the whole period.
 From an economic viewpoint, however, these differences indicate small quantitative changes, by and large suggesting an absence of substantial large shift in consumer preferences following the adoption of the Bonsack machines.
 One possible noteworthy exception is the reversed sign of the illiteracy coefficient in the cigarette equation, which, while appearing positive in the whole period, is instead negative in the second part, indicating that, other things equal, better educated provinces consumed more cigarettes.
 This finding, however, must be taken with a pinch of salt, given the low level of cigarette consumption at the time.

 The second way follows an approach that goes back at least to Kuznets (1928).
 We perform rolling regressions, with a 10 year symmetric moving window centred in t, with $t = 1885, 1886, \ldots, 1908$ starting thus in 1880, well before the introduction of the Bonsack machines in Italy.
-In each regression we estimate equation (4) on a 10 year panel.
+In each regression we estimate equation (4) on a 10 year panel, using the same GMM procedure with which we obtained the first column in Table 3.
 The results are shown in Figure 7.
 It shows the estimates, for each regression, of the own price elasticity, for each product, in the period considered.
 Once again, while showing some time variability in the coefficients, the figure does not suggest any fundamental change in demand in the period.
-In view of this, we would conclude that the introduction of the Bonsack machine in the Italian tobacco industry was not driven by a change in demand, and therefore should be seen as a consequence of the lower production cost which it determined.
+In view of this, we would conclude that the introduction of the Bonsack machine in the Italian tobacco industry was not driven by a change in demand, and therefore should be seen as a consequence of a shift in the supply schedule, in turn caused by the lower production cost which mechanisation determined.

 Figure 7: Rolling regression of own elasticity to price, 1885-1908.
-Source: see text.